-Each year that’s $86 million dollars that could be better spent on people’s vital needs including housing, health, education and food.
+Each year that’s $85million dollars that could be better spent on people’s vital needs including housing, health, education and food.

 People most vulnerable problem gambling are those facing social isolation, from disadvantaged communities and from multicultural / non-English speaking backgrounds.

-Research has also found as a contributing factor to family violence with problem gamblers more likely to be both victims and perpetrators of family violence.
-And sadly more than half of problem gamblers have used physical violence against their own children.
+Research has also found as a contributing factor to family violence with high-risk gamblers more likely to be both victims and perpetrators of family violence.
+And sadly more than half of high-risk gamblers have used physical violence against their own children.

 The harm caused by poker machines is clear and simply cannot be ignored.